How To Install Node.js on Debian 11

 v12.22.5

-Use curl to get the installation script for your preferred Node.js version.
-Remember to replace the 12.x with your preferred version:
+Use the curl command to get the installation script for your preferred Node.js version.
+At the current time, the LTS version is 22.

 Then run the installation script with the following command: